Armor Granite Garage Floor Epoxy Kit Is Best In Class With Fast Free Shipping & Great Customer Service!

 How long do I need to let primer dry?

-The Primer will dry in 5-8hrs depending on temperature and humidity conditions.
+The Primer will dry in 6-8hrs depending on temperature and humidity conditions.
+Cooler temperatures will require 8-12 hours.
 Once the primer is dry to the touch you can apply the epoxy.
 Do not let more than 20 hrs pass before applying the epoxy.
 Otherwise you will need to lightly sand the primer with 120 grit to rough up the surface.

 Should I fill in the saw cuts or expansion joints?